Japanese aircraft carrier Shōkaku: Hull

 In appearance, Shōkaku resembled an enlarged Hiryū, though with a 35.3 m longer overall length, 4.6 m wider beam and a larger island.
 As in Hiryū, the forecastle was raised to the level of the upper hangar deck to improve seakeeping.
 She also had a wider, more rounded and heavily flared bow which kept the flight deck dry in most sea conditions.

 The carrier's forefoot was of the newly developed bulbous type, sometimes referred to informally as a Taylor pear, which served to reduce the hull's underwater drag within a given range of speeds, improving both the ship's speed and endurance.
 Unlike the larger bulbous forefeet fitted to the battleships Yamato and Musashi, however, Shōkaku's did not protrude beyond the ship's stem.

 Shōkaku was 10,000 tons heavier than Sōryū, mainly due to the extra armor incorporated into the ship's design.
 Vertical protection consisted of 215 mm on the main armor deck over the machinery, magazines and aviation fuel tanks, while horizontal protection consisted of 215 mm along the waterline belt abreast the machinery spaces, reducing to 150 mm outboard of the magazines.

+Shōkaku normally stowed 150,000 gallons of avgas for operational use.
 Unlike British carriers, whose aviation fuel was stored in separate cylinders or coffer-dams surrounded by seawater, all pre-war Japanese carriers had their aviation fuel tanks built integral with the ship's hull, and Shōkaku was no exception.
 The dangers this posed, however, did not become evident until wartime experience demonstrated these were often prone to cracking and leaking as the shocks and stresses of hits or near-misses to the carrier's hull were inevitably transferred to and absorbed by the fuel tanks.
 Following the debacle at Midway in mid-1942, the empty air spaces around Shōkaku's aviation fuel tanks, normally pumped full of inert carbon dioxide, were instead filled with concrete in an attempt to protect them from possible damage.
 But this did little to prevent volatile fumes spreading to the hangar decks in the event damage did occur, particularly demonstrated when Cavalla torpedoed and sank her.
-Shōkaku normally stowed 150,000 gallons of avgas for operational use.